nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 >
 > You shift in your seat because the hard, wooden chairs are already becoming uncomfortable, and continue, "Is there anything you've thought of based on the example sites I sent you?"
 >
 > Martin leans forward and put his hands on the table, "Actually yes.
-On the _'Fish Upon A Star'_ site, they had this content on the right side of the list of fish that explained the process of keeping the tank clean and the water at the right salinity and temperature.
+On the _'Fish Upon A Star'_ site, they had this content on the right side of the list of tips that explained the process of keeping the tank clean and the water at the right salinity and temperature.
 I'd love to have that so I can put my thoughts in there."
 >
 > You take notes as he talks and make sure that you jot down the you will need an `<aside>` element on that page.
 >